 Provide access to affordable essential medicines and vaccines (SDG 3.B)

 The State Immunization Program was launched in Georgia in 1996 with the goal to efficiently protect country population from Vaccine Preventable Diseases and ensure the high coverage and quality services in accordance to the global and regional targets.
 The program has been designed to cover: (1) procurement of vaccines for routine immunization; (2) procurement of vaccines, serums and immunoglobulin for infectious disease prevention and treatment (yellow fever, rabies, tetanus, botulism, venom viper, malaria); (3) receipt, storage and distribution of immunization supplies, monitoring the needs of the cold chain system.
 All routine immunization vaccines are procured through UNICEF procurement mechanism and all vaccines procured for routine vaccination are WHO prequalified.
 The funding of the program significantly increased past years from 4.4 mln GEL in 2012 to 22.4 mln GEL in 2018, thus confirming that immunization is one of the highest Public Health priorities for the GoG.
 The current state immunization calendar covers vaccination against 12 infectious diseases: TB, Hepatitis B, Diphtheria, Pertussis, Tetanus, Poliomyelitis, Measles, Mumps, Rubella, Hib, Rota, and Pneumococcal.
 According to the WHO recommendations the seasonal influenza vaccination is provided for selected high risk groups of population.
-Since 2013 the access to immunization services in Georgia has been guaranteed under the State UHCP.
+Since 2013 the access to immunization services in Georgia has been guaranteed under the State UHCP and Rural Doctors state program.
 The Comprehensive Multi-annual Action Plan for Immunization (CMYPI) 2017-2021, adopted in 2017, follows the main goals of the European Vaccine Action Plan (EVAP).
 In 2016, as compared to 2015, the vaccination coverage rates for most antigens were higher in the frame of the State immunization program, although, coverage rates for all vaccines have not yet reached 95% even in 2017.
 For vaccine-preventable diseases, current immunization rates are quite high.
 In 2016, 85% of children were fully immunized against Measles (i.e. had received both doses of the Measles, Mumps, Rubella vaccines); 97% of infants were immunized against Diphtheria, Pertussis and Tetanus; and 97% of infants were immunized against Polio (UNICEF, 2017).
 As is the case in many countries of Europe, vaccine services have had to deal with public trust issues but in Georgia they have also had to overcome the systemic weaknesses in the basic infrastructure.

 Pharmaceutical costs in Georgia are very high.
 The two thirds of current OOP payments are for outpatient pharmaceuticals.
 The pharmaceutical costs represent one of the biggest gaps in coverage and are devastating for low-income households.
 To aid the socially vulnerable population in covering pharmaceutical costs, the Government launched the targeted program in 2017, providing medicines for treatment of chronic NCDs (Ischemic heart disease, Hypertension, Heart failure, Asthma, Diabetes Type 2, and Thyroid Gland Diseases).